 The first phase of The Congestion Question project focused on establishing baseline data and background information to provide a foundation for the rest of the project.

 We undertook research into international experiences of congestion pricing to find out what lessons could be applied to Auckland.
 This looked at schemes that have been introduced in London, Stockholm, Singapore and others, as well as places where investigations into congestion pricing have been attempted but not successful.
-The full report is available here [insert hyperlink].
+The full report is available here [PDF, 3.2 MB].

 Our overall finding from the first phase of the project is that congestion pricing shows real promise as a means to help address Auckland’s transport challenges.
 We have learnt valuable lessons from international experiences of congestion pricing about the importance of public engagement and the need to take a staged approach.

-Government and Auckland Council have accepted the report’s recommendation to proceed to the second phase of the project, where pricing options will be developed and evaluated.
+Government and Auckland Council have accepted the report’s recommendation to proceed to the second phase of the project, which is no underway.

 - The Congestion Question: Phase One Report [PDF, 3.2 MB]